hamza783/tiny-url/README.md

 # tiny-url

 This is a microservices project to create tiny url.
 Written in golang.
-It uses REST api to connect to api gateway which then uses gRPC to communicate to other microservices.
-The data is then saved in redis.
+It uses REST api to connect to api gateway which then uses gRPC/REST to communicate to other microservices.
+The data is then saved in postgres database.
+It also uses RabbitMQ and event driven design is used to generate short urls for multiple long urls.
-This is a small project to learn about implementing microservices architecture.
+This is a small project to show implementation of microservices architecture.
 All the services are saved in 1 repo for easy management.

 ## Demo